Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 The main sections of the PS host application code is described in the following subsections:

 #### Include graph.cpp
-Include the `fir_aie_graph.cpp` AI Engine application file.
-This file contains the instantiation of the AI Engine FIR FilterChain data flow graph object, and is required so the application code understands the structure of the graph.
+Includes the `fir_aie_graph.cpp` AI Engine application file.
+This file contains the instantiation of the AI Engine FIR FilterChain data flow graph object, and is required so that the application code understands the structure of the graph.
 ```
 #include fir_aie_graph.cpp
 ```